-The scheme is a huge win for the entire Hunter River community.
+It is responsible for restoring the waters of the Hunter, ensuring safe and more stable levels of salinity and is a great win for the entire Hunter River community.
 Agriculture benefits from fresh irrigation waters while miners and electricity generators can make controlled discharges of excess waters.

-The scheme protects the region's most precious natural resource, provides for diverse interests to work together, and allows continued economic development, ensuring a secure future for the region.
+The scheme protects the region's most precious natural resource from excess salinity, protects the ecological community from irreparable damage, provides for diverse interests to work together, and allows continued economic development, ensuring a secure future for the region.

 This is achieved by:

-- issuing initial credits with different life spans (200 credits expire every two years) and then using a public auction to fairly distribute 200 new credits every two years, starting in 2004 (see scheme credit auctions).
+- issuing initial credits with different life spans (200 credits expire every 2 years) and then using a public auction to fairly distribute 200 new credits every 2 years, starting in 2004.

 The Hunter River Salinity Trading Scheme is implemented under the Protection of the Environment Operations (Hunter River Salinity Trading Scheme) Regulation 2002.
 Every 10 years a statutory review of the scheme is conducted, with the last being conducted between 2013 and 2016.
 The next review of the scheme is to be completed by 2026.

 See the Review of the POEO (Hunter River Salinity Trading Scheme) Regulation 2002 webpage for more information.